 Therein lies peace, confidence, and joy—when we seek God’s direction in our lives and seek after the “dreams” that He puts into our hearts.
 And sometimes He will ask us to pass us through hard things, trials that break our hearts.
 Because God’s fondest dream is for us to be—in Christ—a little more holy, a little more pure, and eventually return to His embrace.

+When Lenora Perry’s dream of becoming an acclaimed singer dies a painful death, she attempts to escape her mistakes by fleeing north–directly into the path of an all-too-dashing Mountie.
+Though the man in scarlet appears eager to be rid of her, his home provides security, and his sister offers friendship–two things Lenora is desperate for after discovering her pregnancy.
+With the past dogging her footsteps and her future uncertain, dare she consider new dreams?
 Upholding the law makes up the fabric of Constable Edmond Bryce’s existence.
 As his five years of service draw to an end, he must decide whether or not to continue in his father’s footsteps–an increasingly difficult decision now that Miss Perry has infiltrated his life.
 Though she’s the daughter of a parson and a close friend to his sister, Edmond can’t push aside the feeling that Lenora hides more than she tells.
 But duty calls, leaving little time for matters of the heart.

 To keep from freezing in the Great White North, Angela K Couch cuddles under quilts with her laptop.
 Winning short story contests, being a semi-finalist in ACFW’s Genesis Contest, and being a finalist in the International Digital Awards also helped warm her up.
 As a passionate believer in Christ, her faith permeates the stories she tells.
 Her martial arts training, experience with horses, and appreciation for good romance sneak in there, as well.
 When not writing, she stays fit (and warm) by chasing after five munchkins.

 You can find Angela online where she enjoys “Making history and fiction fall in love.”
+Website Facebook Twitter Amazon

 Today is the big day!
 To Sweet Beginnings in Sycamore Hill releases!
 This is the first fiction title for Grace and Love Publishing, and I am giddy with excitement.
-To Sweet Beginnings in Sycamore Hill is a short story sequence (also known as a short story cycle).
+To Sweet Beginnings in Sycamore Hillis a short story sequence (also known as a short story cycle).
 This is different than a short story.

 A short story sequence is a collection of short stories, but each story can stand alone while also building to an ending best understood and appreciated when you read the stories as a collection or group.
 There is an increasing tension as the reader makes story connections.
 This is the first short story sequence I’ve written, and it was a fun challenge.